-We would also add that, in addition to improved access to health care, telehealth can offer employees and others:
+In addition to improved access to health care, employers support telehealth for these reasons:

 - Accessibility.
 Flexibility.
 Without barriers.
 Telehealth gives employees and their families access to health care 24 hours a day, seven days a week, whether at home, in transit, or at work, without regard to standard office hours and proximity to a health care provider. - Benefits for rural, urban, and working families.
 Telehealth has long been seen as a means for providing access to care for rural populations.
-Urban underserved populations, retirees, the elderly, disabled employees, and those with language barriers, chronic conditions, or transportation barriers also stand to benefit from increased access to care, as well as working parents and others struggling to balance work and family demands.

-- Increased workforce satisfaction.
+Urban underserved populations, retirees, the elderly, disabled employees, and those with language barriers, chronic conditions, or transportation barriers also stand to benefit from increased access to care, as well as working parents and others struggling to balance work and family demands. - Increased workforce satisfaction.
 The response from employees who have used telehealth services is very positive.
 Employees want to minimize the time spent attending to their health needs, or that of loved ones, and appreciate the opportunity to reach a health care professional at times and locations that are convenient to them.
-They like the service and want it to continue. - Connection to workplace clinics, rural health centers and employer wellness initiatives.
+They like the service and want it to continue.

+- Connection to workplace clinics, rural health centers and employer wellness initiatives.
 Telehealth services can complement employer workplace clinics as well as rural health centers.
 Telehealth also supports wellness initiatives that employers offer to further employee health and wellbeing. - Cost-effective care.
 Employees, retirees, and their families need access to health care that they can utilize because it is provided at an affordable, cost-effective rate.

-ERIC respects and supports the CMB's duty to protect the public and consider patient safety while developing telehealth policies.
-ERIC believes that the standards governing in-person visits should apply in the same manner to telehealth visits.
+ERIC respects and supports the Board's mission to protect the health, safety, and welfare of Arizonans.
+ERIC believes that the standards governing in-person visits, that ensure patient safety and a high-standard of care, should also apply, in the same manner, to telehealth visits.
 In other words, there should not be artificial barriers that unnecessarily limit access to medical services provided through telehealth when there are existing requirements in place to hold providers to high standards of care.

-To achieve a balanced regulatory environment for telehealth, ERIC encourages the CMB, to the extent permitted by law, to:
+Ultimately, to achieve a balanced regulatory environment for telehealth, ERIC encourages the Board, to the extent permitted by law, to:

-- ADOPT licensing policies that facilitate inter-state practice so providers, located in or out of the state, who deliver high-quality care, can serve patients located in Colorado; - ADOPT technology-neutral requirements, permitting use of different types of technology platforms that are designed for telehealth; - AVOID restrictions that require patients to visit specific locations (e.g., "originating sites") in order to access telehealth services; - AVOID imposing additional requirements on providers that offer telemedicine services that are not imposed on in-person visits; and - CONSIDER the needs of patients to have better access to care that can be provided via telehealth, either through a telehealth visit or remote monitoring of health conditions.
+- ADOPT licensing policies that facilitate inter-state practice so providers, located in or out of the state, who deliver high-quality care, can serve patients located in Arizona; - ADOPT technology-neutral requirements, permitting use of different types of technology platforms that are designed for telehealth; - AVOID restrictions that require patients to visit specific locations (e.g., "originating sites") in order to access telehealth services; - AVOID imposing additional requirements on providers that offer telehealth services that are not imposed on in-person visits; and - CONSIDER the needs of patients to have better access to care that can be provided via telehealth, either through a telehealth visit or remote monitoring of health conditions.

-Thank you for considering large employers' interests as you finalize your telehealth policies.
+Thank you for considering large employers' interests as you finalize your telehealth rules.
 ERIC is pleased to represent large employers with the goal of ensuring telehealth benefits are accessible for millions of workers, retirees, and their families.
-We welcome additional questions and opportunities to contribute to your policymaking process.
+For more information about ERIC's work on telehealth, please contact Allison Wils, Director of Health Policy, at 202-627-1925 or awils@eric.org.
+ERIC welcomes additional questions and opportunities to contribute to your rulemaking process.